RimidisM/9-spausk-gaza/README.md

 This project is for educational purposes only.
 Javascript learning project.

-PC Site published at: https://rimidism.github.io/9-spausk-gaza/
+PC ONLY Site published at: https://rimidism.github.io/9-spausk-gaza/

 Design assets: Kenney.nl